BrauuHdzM/LLM-for-automated-news-articles-generation/README.md

 ### Similar News Retrieval

-- **Similar News Retrieval**: Contains a notebook that demonstrates how to retrieve similar news articles.
+- **RSS_Similar_News_Retrieval.ipynb**: A notebook that demonstrates how to retrieve similar news articles.
 This notebook provides examples and code to help users integrate news retrieval functionalities into their workflows.

 ### Dataset:
 - `News_Dataset_Complete.csv`: The full dataset of news.